hugo529100/hfs-MVfiles-covers/README.md

 ---

-This plugin needs to be used together with the **MODED-unsupported-videos** plugin, because MODED-unsupported-videos will extract cover images when you open music or video files and store them in the `\cache\videothumbnail` folder inside the corresponding directory.
+This plugin needs to be used together with the ffmpeg, because ffmpeg will extract cover images when you open music or video files and store them in the `\cache\videothumbnail` folder inside the corresponding directory.

 When browsing the frontend, if you're navigating through a large folder and feel that it's consuming too much memory, you can temporarily disable it in the options panel.